team2485/analytics/README.md

 ```

+Next, set up the .env.local by copying and renaming .env.local.template to .env.local.
-Next, import your database passwords from vercel to your local machine (copy the .env.local file).
+Import your database passwords from vercel to your local machine in that file.
+Add the database name yourself.
+Add the FIRST api token.

 Finally, execute the following command to run the code: